M (1935), dir. Fritz Lang, Nero-Film, A.G.

 Schraenker calls a general truce across the city.
 All bosses convene and a plan is formed.
 While the cops are limited in their manpower, they have a figurative army of bums and beggars patrolling every inch of the city.
 In short order, Hans is captured and dragged before a court.

-A court of his victim's parents and every criminal in town, but they are fair.
-They'll give him a first defense before they kill him.
+A court of his victim's parents and every criminal in town true, but they are fair; in that they will give him a fair defense before they kill him.
 Can the police rescue Hans in time?

 Decent but when it is slow, man is it slow; but when it works?
 Chilling.
 Easy to see where Lorre became the go to boogeyman.
 Hans is pitiable but he is also a monster.